-If you arrive late, please ask for your packet at the front desk when you check in.Dinner: Buffet at the hotel from 6:00 PM until 7:00 PMEvening: Orientation: The Group Leader will greet everyone and lead introductions.
+Although we will do our best to accommodate vegetarian, low-salt, low-fat, and gluten-free diets, we cannot guarantee that all will be available at every meal.Evening: Orientation: The Group Leader will greet everyone and lead introductions.
 We will review the program theme, the up-to-date daily schedule and any changes, discuss safety guidelines, emergency procedures, and roles and responsibilities.Indicated times are approximate; program activities and schedules may need to change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
-Thank you for your understanding.We have set aside some free time in the schedule for your personal independent exploration.Take the rest of the evening to continue getting to know your fellow participants, relax, and get a good night’s sleep for the full day ahead.Lodging: Hilton Santa Fe Historic PlazaMeals Included: Dinner
+Thank you for your understanding.Take the rest of the evening to continue getting to know your fellow participants, relax, and get a good night’s sleep for the full day ahead.Lodging: Drury Plaza Hotel Santa FeMeals Included: Dinner

-We'll then head out on foot to explore the Plaza area, including the impressive Cathedral Basilica of St. Francis of Assisi, the intriguing Loretto Chapel, and other sites as time permits.Lunch: New Mexican buffet luncheon at La Fonda hotel's Fiesta LoungeAfternoon: After lunch, we'll visit the New Mexico Museum of Art, followed by free time to spend as we choose.Dinner: At a selected restaurant or at the hotelEvening: Presentation by Native American musician Ron Roybal.
-Ron is a fine Native-American Flute player and guitarist, and is dedicated to the preservation of traditional music, as well as a composer in his own right.Lodging: Hilton Santa Fe Historic PlazaMeals Included: Breakfast, Lunch, Dinner
+We'll then head out on foot to explore Santa Fe's Plaza area, the historic heart of the city.
+We'll visit the impressive Cathedral Basilica of St. Francis of Assisi, the intriguing Loretto Chapel, and other sites as time permits.Lunch: New Mexican buffet luncheon at La Fonda hotel's Fiesta LoungeAfternoon: After lunch we'll walk to the state capitol building (known as "The Roundhouse," it is the only round capitol building in the United States).
+The capitol building houses an extensive collection featuring the work of New Mexican artists and sculptors.There will be some free time for independent explorations after departing from The Roundhouse.Dinner: We'll meet our Group Leader in the hotel lobby and walk to the San Francisco Street Bar and Grill, a local favorite overlooking the Plaza, where we'll enjoy a plated meal from a selected menu.Evening: Presentation by Native American musician Ron Roybal.
+Ron is a fine Native-American flute player and guitarist, dedicated to the preservation of traditional music, as well as a composer in his own right.Lodging: Drury Plaza Hotel Santa FeMeals Included: Breakfast, Lunch, Dinner

-The pueblo is famous for its blackware and redware pottery, and Mr. Speckled Rock is a master of his craft.
-He and his wife, Rosalda, will talk about how he makes his pottery and about the families who are best known for their pottery.Dinner: At the hotelEvening: Optional video or free eveningLodging: Hilton Santa Fe Historic PlazaMeals Included: Breakfast, Lunch, Dinner
+One of the most welcoming pueblos of northern New Mexico, Santa Clara is known for its blackware and redware pottery, and Mr. Speckled Rock is a master of his craft.
+He and his wife, Rosalda, will talk about how he makes his pottery and about the families who are best known for their pottery.Dinner: At the hotelEvening: Optional video or free eveningLodging: Drury Plaza Hotel Santa FeMeals Included: Breakfast, Lunch, Dinner

-We'll then go to Museum Hill for visits to the Museum of Indian Arts and Culture and the Museum of International Folk Art.The Museum of Indian Arts and Culture is one of the State of New Mexico museums, and features pottery, jewelry, sculpture, baskets, and other objects made by Native Americans from all over the United States.
+We'll then board our coach and go to Museum Hill for visits to the Museum of Indian Arts and Culture and the Museum of International Folk Art.The Museum of Indian Arts and Culture is one of the State of New Mexico museums, and features pottery, jewelry, sculpture, baskets, and other objects made by Native Americans from all over the United States.
 Most of the work is from the Southwest.The Museum of International Folk Art features the huge collection of folk art of Alexander Girard, displayed in charming scenarios.

-Both museums have great gift shops as well!Lunch: At a selected restaurantAfternoon: After lunch, we'll go to Canyon Road.
+Both museums have great gift shops as well!Lunch: At Maria's New Mexican Kitchen, a local favorite offering New Mexican and traditional American fare, we'll order from a selected menu.
+(Non-alcoholic beverages are included, but Maria's famous Margaritas are not; these and other "adult beverages" may be purchased on your own at the bar.)Afternoon: After lunch, we'll go to Canyon Road.
 This charming area is home to a number of shops and galleries, and we'll have free time for independent explorations this afternoon.Dinner: At the hotelEvening: Program closing in our hotel meeting room.
-We'll share our experiences and exchange our farewells.Lodging: Hilton Santa Fe Historic PlazaMeals Included: Breakfast, Lunch, Dinner
+We'll share our experiences and exchange our farewells.Lodging: Drury Plaza Hotel Santa FeMeals Included: Breakfast, Lunch, Dinner